 From there, unique features and furnishings can be found throughout the thoughtfully styled rooms.

-A wonderful home office flooded with natural light, a master bedroom that has old world charm with the clever use of rusted pressed metal printed wallpaper, a romantic chandelier and a guest bedroom that has the most wonderful fushion of pops of navy, yellow, red and fushia colours.
+A wonderful home office flooded with natural light, a master bedroom that has old world charm and sophistication with the clever use of rusted pressed metal printed wallpaper, a romantic chandelier and a guest bedroom that has the most wonderful fushion of pops of navy, yellow, red and fushia colours.

 Calcutta marble benchtops, in breathtaking slabs, are in the kitchen, bathroom and ensuite.
 A cluster of black pendant lights can be found hanging above the generous kitchen island bench and provide wonderful contrast and, importantly, task lighting.
 Likewise, a captivating rectangle pendant is expertly placed above the timber dining table.